-Hubbard Lake, at 8,850 acres, is Michigan's twelve largest inland natural lake.
+Hubbard Lake, at 8,850 acres, is Michigan's twelfth largest inland natural lake.
 It is located in northern Alcona County in the northern Lower Peninsula.
 The lake drains approximately 93,440 acres and has a flush rate of nearly four years.
 Maximum depth is near 90 feet with approximately 25% of the surface acreage less than 20 feet deep.
-Hubbard Lake stratifies thermally and may be considered a mesotrophic-oligotrophic lake.
+Hubbard Lake stratifies thermally and may be considered a mesotrophicoligotrophic lake.
 Five streams enter the lake including the West Branch River, Sucker, Stevens, and Holcomb Creek.
 These streams add productivity to the lake in varying amounts by depositing organic sediment.
 Lake bottom substrates consist of sand, marl, and gravel in the shoals with marl and pulpy peat in the deeper water.
 A dam over 6 feet high is located on the north shore which releases water into the Lower South Branch, Thunder Bay River.
 The original dam was constructed in the early lumbering days to provide enough water to float logs out from the tributaries and across the lake proper.
 Three boat access sites are located on Hubbard Lake, including two State of Michigan public boat launches.
-The MDNR recently revitalized both concrete ramps.
 One ramp is located in East Bay along the northeast shore while the other is located near the confluence of the West Branch River on the southeast shore.
 Each ramp has adequate parking for trailers.
 A township owned ramp is located in North Bay along the northwest shore and provides space for 20 trailers.
 Zebra mussels were reported in Hubbard Lake for the first time in 1999.
 These organisms anchor to the stable bottom substrates in the lake which include cobble, gravel and even woody debris which is prevalent along the undisturbed west shore.
 Rusty crayfish is another invasive species which are common in Hubbard Lake and may be more detrimental to the lake system.
 This species is known to remove vast amounts of aquatic vegetation in lakes and can reduce the amount available for fish cover and spawning.
-Since 1990, 122 Master Angler awards have been documented from Hubbard Lake.
-This includes catches for yellow perch (65), rock bass (30), bullhead species (14), northern pike (5), smallmouth bass (3), lake whitefish (2), brook trout (2), and channel catfish (1).
+Another invasive, Round Goby, also has become part of the Hubbard Lake fish community within the last decade.